Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/feature_request.md

 ## Feature Request

-[ If any section does not apply or you do not have the information needed for that section, use N/A (Not Applicable). ]
-[ Lines between [ ] (square brackets) are to be removed before posting. ]
+[ If any section does not apply, replace its contents with "N/A". ] [ If you do not have the information needed for a section, replace its contents with "Unknown". ] [ Lines between [ ] (square brackets) are to be removed before posting. ]

-[ Please refer to the already existing [feature requests](https://github.com/Atmosphere-NX/Atmosphere/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22features%2Ffeature-request%22) before you make your own request. ]
+[ Please search for existing [feature requests](https://github.com/Atmosphere-NX/Atmosphere/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22features%2Ffeature-request%22) before you make your own request. ]
 [ Duplicate requests will be marked as such and you will be referred to the original request. ]

 ### What feature are you suggesting?